 It is a boon to know what is good from what is bad.
 And in real life there is a "grey zone" in between in some cases.
 We have explained what is very often meant by "good" on this site, at least.
 The reason is that some things need to be spelled out [Link].

-Then there is Eric Berne again: In his book What Do You Say After You Say Hello?
-[Hom] he spends some time on "scripts", or basic notions of an infantile nature - they may be counteracted by rational thinking and savoury education, hopefully.
+Then there is Dr Eric Berne again: In his book What Do You Say After You Say Hello?
+(1973) he spends some time on "scripts", or basic notions of an infantile nature - they may be counteracted by rational thinking and savoury education, hopefully.
 That is what he says.
 And,

-What do we mean by 'good' in this site?
-We repeat; here is a link to explore in order to detect it: [Link]
+What do we mean by 'good' here on this site?
+Here is a link to explore in order to detect it, if possible: [Link]

-Your part is to make some well knit, cogent, fair and polite enough reservations that allow for candid or very poetic style, and define "good" too, for our good . . .
+Your part could be to make some well knit, cogent, fair and polite enough reservations that allow for candid or very poetic style, and define "good" too, for our good . . .
 There are several other uses as well.

 In basic research there are steps and stages.
 One switches to and fro and between many of them, aiming at finding out of things somehow.
 A comparative sketch of the standard or basic research procedure is here.
 [Link]